Financial literacy for beginners includes the fundamental tools need to make sound financial decisions.

 - Take action

-But remember, although this article is geared towards financial literacy for beginners, it’s a lifelong learning process–it can’t be rushed.
+But remember, although this article is geared towards beginners, it’s a lifelong learning process–it can’t be rushed.
 There will always be something new to learn.

-To give yourself a financial education, take advantage of the wide content available on financial literacy for beginners, including:
+To give yourself a financial education, take advantage of the wide range of content available, including:

 - Financial literacy books